List of people executed by the United States military: Executions by the Army in World War II and up to 1948

+occupation of Germany/Japan pursuant to verdicts by American military tribunals or decisions taken by senior commanders.

-Of these 141 wartime executions, 70 were carried out in the European Theatre, 27 in the Mediterranean Theatre, 21 in the Southwest Pacific Area, 19 in the contiguous United States, two in Hawaii, one in Guadalcanal and one in India; of the six postwar executions, one took place in Hawaii, one in Japan, two in France and two in the Philippines.
-An execution was also carried out by the United States Air Force in Japan in 1950.
+Of the 141 known wartime executions of U.S. soldiers by the U.S. Armed Forces, 70 were carried out in the European Theatre, 27 in the Mediterranean Theatre, 21 in the Southwest Pacific Area, 19 in the contiguous United States, two in Hawaii, one in Guadalcanal and one in India.
+Of the six postwar executions, one took place in Hawaii, one in Japan, two in France, and two in the Philippines.
+Another execution was carried out by the United States Air Force in Japan in 1950.

 All executions carried out by the Army from 1942 to 1948 were performed under the authority of the Articles of War of June 4, 1920, an Act of Congress which governed military justice between 1920 and 1951.